snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 `snowplow__session_stitching`:      Default: `True`.
 Determines whether to apply the user mapping to the sessions table.
 Please see the 'User Mapping' section for more details.

+`snowplow__query_tag`:      Default: `snowplow_dbt`.
+This sets the value of the query_tag for Snowflake database use.
+This can be used to gather metadata around queries and Snowflake usage.

 ## YAML Selectors

 Within this package we have provided a suite of suggested selectors to run and test the models within the package.
 This leverages dbt's [selector flag][dbt-selectors].